-- Of those who have declared their ethnicity, evidence held suggests that people from minority ethnic groups are more likely to live on low incomes and more likely to request assistance from the DHP budget. - Restricted funds in the DHP budget for 2019-20 therefore means that people from minority ethnic groups will be more likely to be affected by restricted amounts of DHP funds being awarded.
-They will be financially impacted and this could have a direct impact on their ability to remain in their current home, and/or on their disposable income - Claimants will continue to be signposted to employment and skills training programmes to enhance employment opportunities, especially in the east of the Borough where there is a high concentration of BMEs and high levels of deprivation. - Relationships have been built with local JobCentrePlus sites where claimants can receive information about opportunities relating to both employment and skills development.
+- Of those who have declared their ethnicity, evidence held suggests that people from minority ethnic groups are more likely to live on low incomes and more likely to request assistance from the DHP budget.
+In 2020/21, where the data was available, 38% of applicants (whose ethnicity is recorded) were Black, 14% were White British, 27% were White Other, 16% have mixed ethnicity, 3% were Asian and 3% were from Arab backgrounds. - Claimants will continue to be signposted to employment and skills training programmes to enhance employment opportunities, especially in the east of the Borough where there is a high concentration of BMEs and high levels of deprivation. - Relationships have been built with local JobCentrePlus sites where claimants can receive information about opportunities relating to both employment and skills development.
 There is also access to budgeting loans to help with any work-related costs (such as clothing or equipment).
-These will continue going forward
+These will continue going forward. - It is also recognised that BAME communities are one group in Haringey which have faced disproportionate challenges associated with housing due to the impact of Covid-19.